-Section 162(m) of the Code places a \$1 million limit on the amount of compensation the Company can deduct in any one year for compensation paid to our CEO and any of our three other most highly compensated executive officers (excluding our chief financial officer).
+Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") places a \$1 million limit on the amount of compensation the Company can deduct in any one year for compensation paid to our CEO and any of our three other most highly compensated executive officers (excluding our chief financial officer).
 This \$1 million limit does not apply to compensation that qualifies for the "performance-based compensation" exception to the limitations on the deduction of compensation imposed by Section 162(m).
 While the Compensation Committee considers the deductibility of awards as a factor in determining executive compensation, the Compensation Committee reserves the right to make compensation payments and awards that do not qualify for the performance-based compensation exception to Section 162(m) when it believes such payments are appropriate and in the best interests of the Company.

 The semi-annual or annual cash bonus awards made pursuant to the Amended and Restated Plan are intended to qualify for the "performance-based compensation" exception to the limitation on deducibility imposed by Section 162(m).
-The full amount of compensation resulting from the exercise of options and the vesting of PBRSUs granted under our 2000 SIP and the Amended and Restated Plan is also intended to qualify for the "performance-based compensation" exception.
+The full amount of compensation resulting from the exercise of options and the vesting of PBRSUs granted under our 2000 SIP and the Amended and Restated Plan (including the time-based components of our 2013 PBRSUs) is also intended to qualify for the "performance-based compensation" exception.
 The amount of compensation resulting from the vesting of time-based RSUs granted pursuant to our 2000 SIP and the Amended and Restated Plan does not qualify for the "performance-based compensation" exception.